 - The Mortal Instruments is rather infamous for these, due to its very obvious use of Foreshadowing.
 The most hated examples were that Valentine was Clary's father and Clary and Jace weren't siblings.

 - In Midnight Predator, a lot of fans figured out that Jaguar was Turquoise and Ravyn's employer before it was revealed.

-- When J. K. Rowling wrote that an "RAB" had already procured the horcrux locket at the end of Harry Potter and the Half-Blood Prince, nearly every single fan figured out "RAB" stood for Regulus Black.
+- When J. K. Rowling wrote that an "RAB" had already procured the Horcrux locket at the end of Harry Potter and the Half-Blood Prince, many fans figured out "RAB" stood for Regulus Black.
 Though note that this was on the strength of just a couple barely memorable mentions of him until the final book, making this more a case of the fans being just that obsessive. note

-- Several tropes got so repeated in Kamen Rider, that fans were able to guess the moment Kamen Rider Wizard premiered that The White Wizard was going to be the Evil Mentor, be connected with the Big Bad in some way, and that Koyomi would be the MacGuffin Girl.
+- Several tropes got so repeated in Kamen Rider, that fans were able to guess the moment Kamen Rider Wizard premiered that The White Wizard was going to be the Evil Mentor, be connected with the Big Bad in some way, and that Koyomi would be the Living MacGuffin.
 Needless to say, by the show's endgame, the show confirmed all three.